create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 ViewpointGroup can contain Viewpoint, OrthoViewpoint, GeoViewpoint and other ViewpointGroup nodes for better user-navigation support with a shared description on the viewpoint list.

-The ViewpointGroup node belongs to the **Navigation** component and requires at least level **3,** its default container field is *children.* It is available from X3D version 3.2 or higher.
+The ViewpointGroup node belongs to the **Navigation** component and requires at least support level **3,** its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy